How the Commerce API interacts with the CMH

 What’s a descriptive API?

 A descriptive API requires the consumer to identify a resource and describe the user’s current state, allowing the API to render the response.
-All business logic resides behind the API, enabling control by the merchandiser, an ML model, or both.
+All business logic resides behind the API, enabling control by the merchandiser, a Coveo Machine Learning (Coveo ML) model, or both.
 This contrasts with Imperative APIs, where the consumer dictates specific actions to the API.

 Note

-Let’s take a look at an example of how listing pages are configured in Coveo to better understand the interaction between the CMH and the Commerce API.
+Let’s look at an example of how product listing pages (PLPs) are configured in Coveo to better understand the interaction between the CMH and the Commerce API.

-Once configurations have been created, they can be queried in the front-end by the Commerce API to return the desired products.
+Once a PLP has been created, the front end can query it through the Commerce API to return the desired products.